neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 ### Client Device and Application Deployment Agnostic

-A modern voting solution needs to serve a wide array of stakeholders--voters who need the freedom to access their ballots on a wide array of devices, state governments with legacy on premise architectures unknown budgets for cloud deployments.
+A modern voting solution needs to give voters the freedom to access their ballots on a wide array of devices and to give state government officials the freedom to deploy on premise or in the cloud.
-The software needs to be agnostic to all these concerns, which will force compromises in the implementation.
-In other words, it may not always be possible to apply the "coolest" solution if it couples the software to tightly to a particular vendor or feature.
+The software needs to be agnostic to these possibilities, and this will force compromises in the implementation.
+It may not always be possible to apply the "coolest" solution if it couples the software too tightly to a particular vendor or feature.

 ### Usable